AnietieJohnson/Performing-Analysis-using-SQL/README.md

 # STUDENT RECORD DATABASE PROJECT
 ## Introduction
 This project aims to showcase the creation and management of a database designed to store essential information about students.
 The database will consist of three main tables: Students Info, Health Records, and Performance.
-This project requires setting up a database, creating tables, defining constraints, and making modifications as required.
+We would also dive into imported tables (Employee and Salary) into a different database to extract and uncover valuable insights and patterns within the data using SQL queries.
+This project requires setting up a database, creating tables, importing tables, defining constraints, and making modifications as required.
 ## Project Objective 1
 1. Create a Database named “Students Record”
 2. Create the following tables in the database create: